Prospective graduate students should apply through the university’s admissions website, but are encouraged to first

 Studying quantum motion with a vibrating carbon nanotube

 To predict the behaviour of a small particle, for example, an electron moving through a molecule, it is essential to use the concept of quantum superposition – the particle may traverse a superposition of multiple paths simultaneously.
-Such superposition states have been beautifully demonstrated for photons, atoms, and molecules, but it is an exciting open question why larger objects do not show this behaviour.
+Such superposition states have been beautifully demonstrated for tiny objects such as photons, atoms, and molecules, but it is an exciting open question why larger objects do not show this behaviour.

 We can address this question experimentally by studying the motion of mesoscopic objects containing millions of atoms.
-This project will make and measure vibrating carbon nanotubes, whose resonant frequencies are high enough that they can be cooled to their quantum ground state.
-We recently showed theoretically how to use an analogue of a grating interferometer, constructed by integrating the resonator into a superconducting qubit, in order to measure interference between different paths of motion.
-This experiment would dramatically push the boundary of quantum mechanics from the realm of molecules towards the realm of fabricated objects.
-This project will aim to carry out the experiment, using advanced cryogenic and nanofabrication technology at Lancaster.
+This project will make and measure vibrating carbon nanotubes.
+A nanotube acts like a vibrating string, but with a resonant frequency so high enough that it can be cooled near to its quantum ground state.
+We recently showed theoretically how to create an analogue of a grating interferometer, constructed by integrating the resonator into a superconducting qubit.
+This should make it possible to measure interference between different paths of motion.
+Achieving this in a real experiment would dramatically push the boundary of quantum mechanics from the realm of molecules towards the realm of fabricated objects.
+This project will aim to carry the experiment out, using advanced cryogenic and nanofabrication technology at Lancaster.
+It will involve advanced training in low-temperature physics, quantum electronics, and nanofabrication.

 References (see Publications)